mrvautin/openKB/README.md

 2. Ensure the minified/ugly files are being used: `NODE_ENV=production node app.js`

 > Note: `openKB` supports Nodejs version 4.0 and above.
+> Note: As the latest change from `bcrypt-nodejs` to `bcrypt` for security reason is strongly adviced to use `node 10.X` and above to avoid the following error:
+`bcrypt@3.0.6 install: node-pre-gyp install --fallback-to-build npm ERR!
+Exit status 1 npm ERR! npm ERR!
+Failed at the bcrypt@3.0.6 install script. npm ERR!
+This is probably not a problem with npm.
+There is likely additional logging output above.`

 ### Deploy on Heroku